-- Make the line style changes you want to see in your map window in this dialog box and click OK to save them.
-If you opened this dialog box from Layer Control, click the OK button in that dialog box as well to see the results. - Style Select the new line style from the drop-down list. - Color Choose a color for the line from this drop-down list.
+- Make the line style changes you want to see in your map window in this dialog box and click OK to save them. - Style Select the new line style from the drop-down list. - Color Choose a color for the line from this drop-down list.
 The Sample box displays the pattern using the color and line style you select. - Width (in Pixels and Points) Choose the line width from one of these drop-down lists.
 In the Pixels field, select a width of the line in pixels.
 In the Points field, select a point size from the drop-down list, or enter a point size. - Interleaved If you select a line style that uses multiple passes to create it, MapInfo Professional enables the Interleaved check box.
 Keep in mind these notes: